-Morningside to induct four athletes and 1982-83 basketball team into M-Club Hall of Fame
+Morningside will induct four former athletes and the college’s 1982-83 men’s basketball team into the M-Club Hall of Fame as part of Homecoming 2014.

 Morningside College will induct former standout athletes Craig Fobbe, Brooke (Niles) Happe, Dick Keith, and T.J.
 Sitzmann into the M-Club Hall of Fame as part of its Homecoming 2014 festivities on Saturday, Oct.
 4.